Vikram Dhillon CEO

-Peter La Colla CEO
+Peter La Colla President, Chairman of the Board

 You could say it all began when, as a college student, he began selling hot dogs and pretzels on a street corner outside a popular nightclub in Poughkeepsie, New York.
 In the years that followed, Peter merged his entrepreneurial vision with a local attorney's business and legal expertise to form McColla Enterprises, Ltd., and the rest is history.